 Start by making the broth.
 I've seen others make this stew just by adding water but trust me, making the broth makes a difference in the flavor.
-Unlike chicken broth or beef broth, this variation only takes 30 minutes - so there's really no excuse for skipping this step!
+Unlike chicken broth or beef broth, this variation only takes 20 minutes - so there's really no excuse for skipping this step!

-Locate the soon dubu tofu in any Korean market.
+Locate the soon dubu tofu in any Korean or Asian market.
 This specific type is more custard-like than others; do not substitute with any other tofu!
 To open the package, cut a slit on the dotted lines (located in the back), and squeeze out the tofu.
 You'll immediately notice how soft and smooth the tofu is compared to other types.

-Add the prepared broth and tofu and let it cook.
+Add the prepared broth and tofu and let it simmer.
 If you happen to have a stoneware pot, by all means, use it to prepare the stew.
 Otherwise, a regular pot will do just fine.

 Cook the dumplings on the side and add them immediately to the soon dubu once they are ready.
 I found that boiling the dumplings directly in the soup makes the stew itself starchy and thick; to avoid this, boil them in a separate pot.